What are the best areas to stay in Phuket

 What’s Good?

-- Large beach with beach chairs with umbrellas, drinks, food and massage are available.
+- Large beach with beach chairs, umbrellas, drinks, food and massages are available.

 - Easy access to shops, night markets, shopping malls, and international restaurants.